ibericode/mailchimp-for-wordpress/readme.txt

 - Add `role` attribute to form elements
 - Major code refactoring for easier unit testing and improved code readability.
 - Use Composer for autoloading all plugin classes (PHP 5.2 compatible)
+- You can now use [form variables in both forms, messages as checkbox label texts](https://mc4wp.com/kb/using-variables-in-your-form-or-messages/).

 **Additions**

 - You can now handle unsubscribe calls with our forms too.
 - Added Portugese, Indonesian, German (CH) and Spanish (PR) translations.

 = 2.2.9 - April 15, 2015 =